MemDawg26/Programs/README.md

 P(0|email) = P(0) * P(money|0) * P(link|0) = 0.6 * 0.33 * 0.2 = 0.040

 As we can See, the probability that given this email, we have a spam is higher than the probability that we have a ham.
-This is how Multinomal Naive Bayes uses word count and probabilities from the training data to determine the classification of an email.
+This is how Multinomial Naive Bayes uses word count and probabilities from the training data to determine the classification of an email.

+## Building the Model (train.py)
+### - Gathering Data
+The first thing we need before we start building the model is data.
+It does not have to be "great" data, but it does need to be good.
+Tyner found a pretty solid dataset on Kaggle.com published by Naser Abdullah Alam.
+There are 7 files you could work with in this data set:

+CEAS_08.csv -> sender, receiver, date, subject, body, urls
+Enron.csv -> subject, body
+Ling.csv -> subject, body
+Nazario.csv -> sender, receiver, date, subject, body, urls
+Nigerian_Fraud.csv -> sender, receiver, date, subject, body, urls
+SpamAssasin.csv -> sender, receiver, date, subject, body, urls
+phishing_email.csv -> combination of previous six files

+Either use the first six and exclude the last one, or use the last file on its own.
+I made that mistake the first time I programmed this, and it severely affected the accuracy of my model (75%).